 But wait “what is lead qualification?”

 Lead qualification is the process of evaluating a prospect to know if they are able and ready to buy your products and services.
 The lead qualification process starts when your lead inputs their information into your lead capture system.
 Then the marketing team checks whether the lead fits the persona of your target audience.
 If there is a fit, the lead is termed a prospect.
-Then the sales team takes over by scheduling a call where they discuss the prospect’s needs and readiness to make a purchase.
+Then the sales team takes over by scheduling a call using their telephone number for business, where they discuss the prospect’s needs and readiness to make a purchase.
 The outcome of this call determines if the prospect is a good fit and needs further pursuing or not.

 The importance of lead qualification